Super256yes/trolled-live-website/README.md

 # trolled-live
-code for www.trolled.live
+code that was used on www.trolled.live
-## pls dont reuse for website without crediting me